gio54321/lambdifier/README.md

 ## Limitations

 Input scripts have to respect certain conditions, namely
-- there must be only of assignments at top level,
+- there must be only assignments at top level,
-- only lambda functions are supported,
+- only lambda functions are supported (who would have guessed),
-- recursion is not supported, but you can get recursion by using the fixpoint point combinator.
+- recursion is not supported, but you can get recursion by using the fixpoint point combinator,
-- Assignments must have unique names (basically only let semantics is supported without shadowing).
+- assignments must have unique names (basically only let semantics is supported without shadowing),
-- Other random python features break this tool pretty bad, so use with caution.
+- other random python features break this tool pretty bad, so use with caution.